K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	GRANT ALL PRIVILEGES ON #{databasename}.* TO #{username}@'%'WITH MAX_USER_CONNECTIONS #{max_user_connections}

-	- Relocate permission table on server.
+	- Relocate the permission table on the server.
 	FLUSH PRIVILEGES

-2. In case of Cubrid DB
+2. In the case of Cubrid DB

 	- Create a user to connect to the database.
 	CREATE USER #{username};

-Note: In the Cubrid DB, the minimum unit of authorization given is a table.
-The give access to the table made.
+Note: In the Cubrid DB, the minimum unit of the authorization given is a table.
+Give access to the table made.

 4.2.
 Mass Storage
-1. In case of GlusterFS
+1. In the case of GlusterFS

-	- Create new Swift User
+	- Create a new Swift User

-	Method  : PUT
+	Method: PUT

 	Req URL : http(s)://[IP Address OR HostName]:[PORT]/auth/v2/[AccountID]/[UserId]